 Corona Virus Dangers

-First of all, the Coronavirus mainly has occurred in Wuhan, China.
+COVID-19 started in Wuhan, China.
 So, if you don’t live near China or haven’t recently visited China, you should not be overly concerned.
-However, as you should always do, practice safe practices like washing your hands, avoiding the sick, etc. The Coronavirus, though, can kill, and as of February 8, 2020, in China, 722 people have died from the Coronavirus, and 34,586 have been diagnosed as being infected.
+However, as you should always do, practice safe practices like washing your hands, avoiding the sick, etc.

 Why You Should You Be Concerned?